revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-80.How will you make a higher order function in python?
+80. How will you make a higher-order function in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- A higher-order function accepts one or additional functions as input and returns a new function. sometimes it's needed to use function as data. - to form high order function , we need to import functools module.
+- A higher-order function accepts one or additional functions as input and returns a new function.
+Sometimes it's needed to use function as data.
+To form a higher-order function, we need to import the functools module.

 </details>

 ---

-81.Franz asked what are new and override modifiers in python and how will explain this to him.
+81. Franz asked about the new and override modifiers in python.
+How will explain this to him.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- **New Modifiers** - In python state the compiler to run a new function and not use the one from the base class.
+- **New Modifiers** - In python, state the compiler to run a new function and not use the one from the base class.
 - **Override Modifier** - Instructs to run the base class version of a class and it will not create a new one.
 This reduces redundant repetitions of writing codes.

 </details>

 ---

-82.Can you explain something about the `new` method in python?
+82. Can you explain something about the `new` method in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python the `new` method creates the instane of a class.It will allocate a memory fo r th eobject.The instance variable of an object need memory to hold it.This new will be call at the time of object creation.
+- In python, the `new` method creates the instance of a class.
+It will allocate memory for the object.
+The instance variable of an object needs memory to hold it.
+This new will be called at the time of object creation.
-- This `new` method will be used to control the creation of new instance.
+- This `new` method will be used to control the creation of a new instance.

 </details>

 ---

-83.Wiliam is asking what is strong typing in python how will you clarify it?
+83. William is asking about the strong typing in python.
+How will you clarify it?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python when the object is passed in the strong typing, it is checking whether the method is present or not in the object.
-Using the python `hasattr()` function, using we can check whether the method is present in the passed object.
+- In python, when the object is passed in the strong typing, it checks whether the method is present in the object.
+Using the python `hasattr()` function, using we can check whether the method is present in the past object.

 </details>

 ---

-84.James want to write a piece of code to pick a random item from a list or tuple.How will you help him to write to do it?
+84. James wants to write a piece of code to pick a random item from a list or tuple.
+How will you help him to do it?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we can use `random` keyword to get random item from a list.
+- In python, we can use the `random` keyword to get a random item from a list.

 ```python
 import random